 The blast was so enormous that it used up almost the entire mountain’s land mass, creating a huge caldera inside the “arms” of Santorini, as the remains form a giant crescent shape.

-More than 3,000 years afterward, the fascination about the possibility that the original island may actually be the lost Atlantis continues to intrigue archaeologists and historians today.
+More than 3,000 years afterwards, the fascination about the possibility that the original island may actually be the lost Atlantis continues to intrigue archaeologists and historians today.

 Akrotiri was uncovered by Greek archaeologist Spyros Marinatos in 1967.
-Ever since then, it has been one of the world’s largest ongoing excavation projects.
+Ever since, it has been one of the world’s largest ongoing excavation projects.
 Whether or not Santorini is the lost island of Atlantis, its treasures show the staggering beauty and great elegance of a now-lost civilization.